 AI Prompt Genius

-AI Prompt Genius' free browser extension takes it a step further, making it easier than ever to generate high-quality text from AI models.
+AI Prompt Genius’ free browser extension takes things a step further, making it easier than ever to generate high-quality text from AI models.
 By providing locally synced chat history for convenient searching and offering a multitude of pre-designed prompt templates, AI Prompt Genius substantially simplifies the prompt engineering process for users.

 While all of these tools aim to make prompt engineering easier, it is ultimately up to you as the user to feed it the best information possible to receive high-quality results.

-4. Human oversight is still needed
+4. Human Oversight is Still Needed

 It’s important to remember that any data input into a public LLM like ChatGPT is not secure.
-This means you should avoid putting in any proprietary, client, or otherwise senstive information as data security nor confidentiality are guaranteed.
+This means you should avoid putting in any proprietary, client, or otherwise sensitive information as data security nor confidentiality are guaranteed.

 For a more practical understanding of the power and versatility of prompt engineering, let’s explore a variety of common marketing use cases.
 These examples cover a mix of common marketing activities: